Skip to main content

 7. Click Save.

-Use the Boolean parameter in an expression
+Use the parameter in a filter

 Next, you’ll create a Filter gem that uses the include_archived parameter in an expression.